How to Import Tobacco in USA: A Practical Guide for Profit

 Speak to one of our experienced and Licensed Customs Brokers to get the help you need no matter what you're importing.

-Your cost to import tobacco will largely depend on type and quantity.
+Your cost to import tobacco will largely depend on its type and quantity.
 Import duty rates are determined through the Harmonized Tariff Schedule.
 Proper classification of your products will be vital in paying the correct amount through customs duty.
-Mistakes in HTS codes may cost you in fees and time even if everything else is up to par.
+Mistakes in HTS codes may cost you in fees and time, even if everything else meets regulations.

 The following tables are a basic breakdown of possible excise taxes (meant only as guidance) paid to the TTB.
 Expert consultation is recommended for the true calculation of complete taxes to be paid.